gsidh761/script-on-boot/README.md

 # Todo
 - Create installer
 - Better ~/.bash_profile checking
+-
+# How it works

-**This script will backup the existing ~/.bash_profile and add the script to the bottom of the file**
+This script backups the existing ~/.bash_profile and adds the [script] to the bottom of the file